Become a Microsoft Defender for Endpoint partner

 To become a Defender for Endpoint solution partner, you'll need to follow and complete the following steps.

-Step 1: Subscribe to a Microsoft Defender for Endpoint Developer license
+Step 1: Subscribe to a Microsoft Defender for Endpoint license

-Subscribe to the Microsoft Defender for Endpoint Developer license.
-Subscribing allows you to use a Microsoft Defender for Endpoint tenant with up to 10 devices to developing solutions that integrate with Microsoft Defender for Endpoint.
+Want to experience Defender for Endpoint?
+Sign up for a free trial..
+Subscribing allows you to use a Microsoft Defender for Endpoint tenant with up to three devices to developing solutions that integrate with Microsoft Defender for Endpoint.

 Step 2: Fulfill the solution validation and certification requirements